How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 Add the UrBackup Launchpad PPA

 Add the UrBackup PPA with add-apt-repository.
-On Ubuntu 26.04 and 24.04, the tool writes a DEB822 .sources file.
+On Ubuntu 26.04 and 24.04, the tool writes a DEB822 .sources file with the Launchpad signing key embedded in the source definition.
 On Ubuntu 22.04, it writes a legacy .list file and manages the matching trusted key.

 sudo add-apt-repository ppa:uroni/urbackup -y